 - 1. Pump Supplier

-- 2. \Superintendent for Utility Contractor
+- 2. Superintendent for Utility Contractor

 - 3. Project Manager for General Contractor

 - 4. OWASA Inspector

 - 5. Water Treatment Plant Operator

 - 6. Owner Representative

-\- Note: Superintendent for Utility Contractor will immediately call OWASA POC to advise of situation.
+Note: Superintendent for Utility Contractor will immediately call OWASA POC to advise of situation.

 - 12) Bypass pump documentation manufacturer's "cut sheet" or specification along with the pump curve shall be posted at the location of each pump.
 This shall be covered/protected so that it is legible and easily accessible to OWASA personnel at all times. - 13) Contractor shall be responsible for providing any and all protection of the entire pumping system against freezing temperatures.
-The Contractor shall be responsible and pay all civil penalties, fines, costs, assessments, etc., associated with any discharge of raw or inadequately treated wastewater due resulting from inadequate freeze protection of any and all parts of the pumping system. - 14) Contractor shall have adequate bypass piping system replacement and repair parts and supplies located and immediately available to him on the jobsite.
+The Contractor shall be responsible and pay all civil penalties, fines, costs, assessments, etc., associated with any discharge of raw or inadequately treated wastewater due resulting from inadequate freeze protection of any and all parts of the pumping system.

+- 14) Contractor shall have adequate bypass piping system replacement and repair parts and supplies located and immediately available to him on the jobsite.
 The OWASA representative shall review and approve the adequacy of the replacement and repair parts and supplies on the jobsite prior to initiation of any sewer bypass operations. - 15) In the event of any sewer overflow or spill where active cleanup operations must commence, OWASA shall immediately become the incident commander.
 All those present in response to the emergency shall follow the directive of the OWASA incident commander.
-This incident commander shall be the Distribution and Collections Manager or assistant manager or OWASA POC. - 16) In the event that there is a sanitary sewer overflow of any volume, the contractor shall immediately notify both the OWASA Inspector assigned for the project and OWASA's Distribution and Collection Systems Manager and provide any and all requested information regarding the overflow.
-The Contractor shall be responsible and pay all civil penalties, fines, costs, assessments, etc., associated with any discharge of raw or inadequately treated wastewater associated with the Contractor's bypass pumping operations.

-- 17) Once a bypass operation is underway, the contractor shall perform periodic testing of the entire backup system, equivalent to the initial testing done prior to implementing the bypass.
+This incident commander shall be the Distribution and Collections Manager or assistant manager or OWASA POC.
+Contractor shall provide spill containment in areas where fuel or sewage may otherwise reach the ground. - 16) In the event that there is a sanitary sewer overflow of any volume, the contractor shall immediately notify both the OWASA Inspector assigned for the project and OWASA's Distribution and Collection Systems Manager and provide any and all requested information regarding the overflow.
+The Contractor shall be responsible and pay all civil penalties, fines, costs, assessments, etc., associated with any discharge of raw or inadequately treated wastewater associated with the Contractor's bypass pumping operations. - 17) Once a bypass operation is underway, the contractor shall perform periodic testing of the entire backup system, equivalent to the initial testing done prior to implementing the bypass.
 These checks shall include turning off the main pumps and seeing the secondary system function as expected, as well as the testing of all alarms.
 The duration of each check shall be sufficient to fully assess the system and recharge backup batteries.
 The testing shall occur on a weekly schedule, unless otherwise approved by OWASA. - B. SHORT-TERM BYPASS PUMPING (24 HOURS OR LESS)

 Bypass Operations for periods of 24 hours or less may be sized on the expected peak flows during this period or, if applicable, the 10-year storm frequency event.
 In all cases, of bypass operations of 24 hours or less, the contractor shall provide for a qualified and competent attendant who shall be onsite at all times during this period.
 Any bypass pumping arrangements for 24 hours or less must be approved in advance by OWASA personnel and shall be on a case-by-case basis.
 Contactor must have an equivalent or larger sized redundant pump onsite and in good working condition.
 This pump must be available and ready to install immediately should the primary pump fail.
 Requirement for noise attenuation will also be considered on a case-by-case basis but may be subject to local governing jurisdictions' ordinances and must be approved by those entities.
+Requirements for fencing will be determined by OWASA on a case-by-case basis.